-- MSME start-ups, which are from services or manufacturing sector with vintage of at least three years and earned cash profits in the past two years, can avail this loan.
+- MSME start-ups, which are from the services or manufacturing sector with a vintage of at least three years and earned cash profits in the past two years, can avail of this loan.

 - It must have gone through a detailed energy audit by a technical consultant/agency i.e. a BEE (Bureau of Energy Efficiency)-certified energy auditor.

 This scheme is available for existing and new MSMEs from the service or manufacturing sector, excluding educational institutions, retail trade, self-help groups, training institutions, agriculture, etc. It is headed by the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE).
 The lending institutions include private, foreign, public, regional rural banks, and SBI and its associated banks.
 CGS intends to strengthen the credit delivery system and facilitate the flow of credit for the MSME sector.

 Features of Credit Guarantee Scheme